 The practice of acupuncture is not an exact science.
 Although good results are expected, there is no guarantee or warranty, either expressed or implied, on the results that may be obtained.

 A full course of Traditional Acupuncture Facial Rejuvenation consists of an initial consultation and 10 sessions.
-It is highly recommended that time between initial treatments not exceed seven days.
+It is highly advised that time between treatments not exceed seven days.
+The sessions can be done twice weekly for a more intensive format, once weekly, or a combination of once and twice weekly, based on patient's preference and acupuncturist's recommendation.

 For your first appointment expect to be here for at approximately 1.5 hours.
 We do an initial consultation that takes approximately 15 - 30 minutes.
 If you are a new patient, we do an additional intake interview.
 Future treatments last between 60 - 75 minutes.